 We work to make cities inclusive, safe and sustainable through improving wellbeing, reducing multidimensional poverty and supporting people living in urban poverty to exercise their rights.
 We promote community-led service integration, social enterprise approaches and public-private-community partnerships for pro-poor urban development.

-Low-cost climate-resilient housing initiatives in 15 cities improving living standards and securing the environment
+Low-cost climate-resilient housing initiatives improved living standards of 2,000 people

 Public service delivery mechanisms for implementing inclusive and resilient urban planning and governance strengthened in 20 cities